ed-lau/riana/README.md

     $ pip install tox
     $ tox

-To run the riana test dataset (a single fraction bovine serum albumin file from a Q-Exactive) and print the result to the home directory:
+To run the Riana test dataset (a single fraction bovine serum albumin file from a Q-Exactive) and print the result to the home directory:

     $ python -m riana tests/data/ -u -i 0,1,2,3,4,5 -q 0.1 -r 0.5 -t 10 -o ~/

+## Processing Datasets

+Riana comes with a Snakemake pipeline.
+To run, edit the `config_template.yaml` file to specify the location of Comet and Percolator executables.

 Notes on the expected input files:

 	* Riana.py was tested on the percolator output file from Crux Tide/Percolator or standalone Comet/Percolator.